duckalina23/beak-a-boo/README.md

 * A timer that counts down from some user-inputted amount of time
 * A cool, cute duck named Duckalina that will encourage the user to take a 10 minute study/work break
 * Press the ESC key as the study break timer is running to exit out of the break early
-* Duck puns in the menu that will *quack* 😂 you up!
+* Random duck puns in the menu that will *quack* 😂 you up!

 ## 🦆 How to Use Beak-A-Boo:
 * Download a ZIP file and extract all files
 * Go to ```chrome://extensions/```, click "Load unpacked", and select the folder with all extracted files
 * 📑 Bookmark the extension to your browser for easy access!
 * Input an amount of time you plan to study for
+* Randomized duck puns 👅 just for you!
 * Click on the start timer button ✅ to start the study timer
 * Once the study timer ends, the break notification will appear and when ready, freeze your cursor to begin the break timer
 * If you want to end your 10 minute break early, press [ESC] to exit break tab!